Leave - Sick

 Granting Sick Leave

-administratively acceptable by the agency.
+evidence.
 For absences in excess of 3

 an agency may require a medical certificate or other administratively